This dyed rope basket is a great beginner sewing project. One that you can easily create in an afternoon, and is perfect

-It all starts with simple cotton clothesline rope.
+It all starts with a simple cotton clothesline rope.
 The basket above was dyed with three different colors.
 To recreate this look, separate some of the beginning of the rope for the first color.
 This will be the bottom of the basket.

 Tip: cut a few small pieces of rope to test out your colors first.

 Use a zigzag stitch connecting two pieces of rope as you go to hold the coil together.

 Tip: Use a piece of scrap fabric to get the width and length of the zigzag stitch you need.
-It needs to be wide enough to cover some of the two pieces of rope, and you don’t want it too long.
-If you make the stitches very close together, it will take a long time to sew and it’s not necessary.
+It needs to be wide enough to cover some of the two pieces of rope, and you don't want it too long.
+Also if you make the stitches very close together, it will take a long time to sew and it's not necessary.